North-West to become hub of recycling in $24 million plan

 Plans for the $24 million materials recovery facility have been submitted by Veolia, and the company hopes construction will begin in May with operation to begin in the latter half of 2024 to service 200,000 residents.

-The facility will cater to the seven North-West councils that make up the Cradle Coast Authority (Latrobe, Kentish, Devonport, Central Coast, Burnie, Waratah-Wynyard and Circular Head) and the Launceston City Council, with the potential for other councils to come on board in the future.
+The facility will cater to the seven North-West councils that make up the Cradle Coast waste management group (Latrobe, Kentish, Devonport, Central Coast, Burnie, Waratah-Wynyard and Circular Head) and the Launceston City Council, with the potential for other councils to come on board in the future.

 Veolia spokesman Craig Barker said a single facility in the northern half of Tasmania would allow for councils to "share in the environmental improvements".